werelaxe/writeups/ructfe-2017.md

 ### Database analysis

 We have seen some fields in a torrent file.
 Let's find something similar in database.
-At first, we should find the file which associated with our database.
-We can see this info in `db/client.py` file:
+The name of the SQLite database file can be found in db/client.py:

 ```python
 ...